Tri-lab initiative leads innovation in novel hybrid energy systems

 Future novel hybrid energy systems could lead to paradigm shifts in clean energy production, according to a paper published last week in Joule.

-Their effort outlines novel concepts to simultaneously leverage diverse energy generators -- including renewable, nuclear, and fossil with carbon capture -- to provide power, heat, mobility and other energy services.
-The historic collaboration between the nation's Nuclear Energy, Renewable Energy and Fossil Energy labs aims to address a grand national challenge from an objective, holistic perspective.
+Their effort outlines novel concepts to simultaneously leverage diverse energy generators--including renewable, nuclear, and fossil with carbon capture--to provide power, heat, mobility, and other energy services.
+The historic collaboration between the nation's nuclear energy, renewable energy, and fossil energy laboratories aims to address a grand national challenge from an objective, holistic perspective.

-"The design of integrated energy systems is a significant challenge -- and opportunity," INL Director Mark Peters, Ph.D., said.
-"The collaboration by the three applied national laboratories, and the setup and operation of real-world experiments at their testing facilities, represents a comprehensive and focused effort that is transparent and objective.
-This work will help realize future advanced energy systems that should help our nation expand affordable energy options and significantly contribute to wide-scale decarbonization efforts."
+"Working together, researchers at the nation's applied energy laboratories have identified critical synergies among different power generation sources, which will be vital to transforming our energy economy," said Martin Keller, director of NREL.
+"We look forward to advancing these creative solutions, collaboratively."

 The new article presents an objective new framework for engineering-based modeling and analysis to support complex optimization of energy generation, transmission, services, processes and products, and market interactions.